Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

 Michigan is a two-party-consent state for recording oral communications.
-A drone carrying a live microphone that picks up a private conversation without the consent of every party violates this statute.
+A drone carrying a microphone that records a private conversation without the consent of every party is unlawful.

 View source